Arabiasalim/Healthcare-Analysis/README.md

 - Additional data on hospital services, patient ID and  patient feedback  would enhance the analysis.

 ### Limitations
-- Data Completeness - The datasets only coverd inpatient and outpatient data from 2011-2013, which limits the ability to assess long tem trends or challenges beyond this period.
+- Data Completeness - The datasets only covered inpatient and outpatient data from 2011-2013, which limits the ability to assess long tem trends or challenges beyond this period.

 ### Reference